Some of the common names associated with fatigue, chronic fatigue and anxiety include:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including the symptom chronic fatigue anxiety.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the symptom chronic fatigue anxiety.

 2. Jr, William C. Shiel.
 “Definition of Stress.”
 MedicineNet, 2019.

 3. Lucassen, Paul J., et al. “Neuropathology of stress.”
 NCBI PubMed, 8 Dec.
 2013.

 7. Rabasa, Cristina, et al. "Impact of stress on metabolism and energy balance."
 Current Opinion in Behavioral Sciences, June 2016.